 IMAP allows users to access and manage their email messages on a remote server, synchronizing changes across multiple devices, whereas POP3 downloads emails to a local device, deleting them from the server, and only allows access to messages from a single device at a time.

-Video explaining this in more detail
+Article explaining this in more detail

 Step 5 – Contact Us if you Need Help

 Yes, we have staff who can help you through this process.
-Know, however, that doing so remotely isn’t easy.
+Know; however, that doing so remotely isn’t easy.
 This is especially the case if you want us to do everything for you, which for the various reasons mentioned above, we would prefer not to do when we can teach you how to do this yourself!

 Have an Initial FREE Conversation About Support you may Need